NKAmapper/addr2osm/README.md

 # addr2osm

-Compares addresses in OSM for Norway and Sweden.
+Updates addresses in OSM for Norway and Sweden.

 ### Usage